ideas-lab-nus/lab-website/content/project/sbb_testbed/index.md

 url_video: ""
 ---

 Building energy modeling has become more widely used for building performance assessment and building regulations compliance.
-The energy model of the SinBerBEST Cyber Physical Testbed provides a straightforward “virtual testbed” platform for evaluating the performance, efficiency and effectiveness of technological innovations.
+The energy model of the SinBerBEST Cyber-Physical Testbed provides a straightforward "virtual testbed" platform for evaluating the performance, efficiency, and effectiveness of technological innovations.

-However, before using for technological assessments, the testbed model itself should be calibrated using in-situ experiments from various operation conditions to make sure it follows reasonably the real thermal and energy performance of the testbed.
-Besides, the dataset derived from the calibration experiments could be processed to form a high-quality open empirical dataset which is rare found in current model calibration research.
-The open datasets can be used to assess the predictive accuracy and evaluate different calibration algorithms.
+However, before using for technological assessments, the testbed model itself should be calibrated using in-situ experiments from various operating conditions to ensure it reasonably follows the testbed's real thermal and energy performance.
+Besides, the dataset derived from the calibration experiments will form a high-quality open empirical dataset that is rare in current model calibration research.
+The available datasets would be ideal as a benchmark dataset for assessing the predictive accuracy of different calibration algorithms.

 The main objectives of this experiment are: